-Chapter 4.
+Chapter 5.
 Integrated Catalog Facility Catalog Overview

-Integrated catalog facility catalogs are functional replacements for VSAM catalogs and OS CVOLs.
-An integrated catalog facility catalog may be the master catalog or a user catalog. integrated catalog facility catalogs, VSAM catalogs, and OS CVOLs can coexist and can be cataloged in an integrated catalog facility catalog.
-Installation of or migration to integrated catalog facility catalogs may be implemented at a pace chosen by the installation.
+Integrated catalog facility catalogs functionally replace VSAM catalogs and OS CVOLs.
+An integrated catalog facility catalog can be the master catalog or a user catalog.
+Integrated catalog facility catalogs, VSAM catalogs, and OS CVOLs can coexist and can be cataloged in an integrated catalog facility catalog.

+An installation can install integrated catalog facility catalogs or migrate to them as fast or as slowly as it chooses.
 All existing catalogs (VSAM and OS CVOLs) continue to operate in the same way.
+In general, the following need not be changed when installing or migrating to integrated catalog facility catalogs:

-In general, no changes are necessary to access method services job streams, user job streams that continue to use existing catalogs, or programs (except those dependent on the format of data set names in the VTOC).
-For additional information about integrated catalog facility catalogs, see Catalog Administration Guide.
+- Access method services job streams - User job streams that continue to use existing catalogs - Programs (except those dependent on the format of data set names in the VTOC)

+Programs that rely on tracing catalog control block chains and pointers in the common service area (CSA) and pageable link pack area (PLPA) must be updated to address the new catalog address space (CAS).
+For additional information about integrated catalog facility catalogs and CAS, see Catalog Administration Guide.